-Then she began bullshitting all night, and come home without any money.
+Then would she began bullshitting all night, and would come home without any money.
 And when her new pimp asked why, she said that Willie took all of her money and said that her new pimp was a punk—this happened three days in a row.

 The new pimp confronted Willie in the bar of the Rossonian Hotel, and told him he wanted the money he had been taking from his woman.
 Willie told him to go fuck himself, he did not know what he was talking about, and that was true.